astronomer/astro-docs/enterprise/v0.15/09_resources/01_release-notes.md

 ### Support for Airflow 1.10.10

-As of v0.15, Astronomer users are free to run our [Astronomer Certified (AC) 1.10.10 image](/downloads/ac/v1-10-10/), which is based on the [Airflow 1.10.10](https://airflow.apache.org/blog/airflow-1.10.10/) open source version released in early April.
+As of v0.15, Astronomer users are free to run our [Astronomer Core (AC) 1.10.10 image](/downloads/ac/v1-10-10/), which is based on the [Airflow 1.10.10](https://airflow.apache.org/blog/airflow-1.10.10/) open source version released in early April.

 Airflow 1.10.10 notably includes the ability to choose a timezone in the Airflow UI, DAG Serialization functionality for improved Webserver performance, and the [ability to sync Airflow Connections and Variables](https://forum.astronomer.io/t/aws-parameter-store-as-secrets-backend-airflow-1-10-10/606) with a Secret Backend tool (e.g. AWS Secret Manager, Hashicorp Vault, etc.)

-For more detail on what's included in AC 1.10.10, reference the [changelog](https://github.com/astronomer/ap-airflow/blob/master/1.10.10/CHANGELOG.md).
+For more detail on what's included in AC 1.10.10, reference the [changelog](https://github.com/astronomer/core/blob/master/1.10.10/CHANGELOG.md).

 ### Bug Fixes & Improvements